Great Exhibition Road Festival: One World

 To help keep everyone safe, only a limited number of people are allowed in festival venues at the same time and each venue will have guidelines in place.
 Please check this ahead of your visit.

 Photography and filming will take place at the Festival and attending means you consent to this material being used for publicity purposes.
-If you do not wish to consent, please pick up a red sticker from the information tent and wear it at all times.
+If you do not wish to consent, please pick up a red sticker as you enter your event and wear it at all times.

-The Festival will be held on and around Exhibition Road, London, SW7 2AZ.
+The Festival will be held in venues on and around Exhibition Road, London, SW7 2AZ.

 By London Underground